 COmpared Managed Prairie Systems (COMPS)

-The COmparing Managed Prairie Systems (COMPS) experiment is an ongoing field experiment that began in 2014.
+The COmparing Managed Prairie Systems (COMPS) experiment is a field experiment that began in 2014 and has since been completed.

-Three main hypotheses are initially being tested with this experiment:
+Three main hypotheses were tested with this experiment:

 1. Annual mowing during the period of active plant growth (spring and summer) will reduce aboveground and root biomass production compared to fall mowing with the greatest reductions in biomass production occurring in treatments with low functional group diversity.